Call for Works in Progress

 How do I submit a WiP?

-Abstracts should be at most one page in length and should briefly describe the objectives of the current work, any accomplishments to date, and future plans.
+Abstracts should be at most two pages in length and should briefly describe the objectives of the current work, any accomplishments to date, and future plans.
 WiP abstracts typically use similar templates to those used by ACSAC conference papers but any format is fine so long as the abstracts are submitted in PDF format.
 When available, a Make Submission button will appear above.
 Works in Progress proposals are not anonymous, so please make sure you include author information (name, affiliation, country) in your proposal.
 Any questions should be sent to email@example.com.

 What happens if I get accepted?